During the programme

 You will regularly spend time in a Spanish-speaking environment to further improve your language skills.

 Many of your classes will be taught in Spanish, so your fluency and understanding of the language will increase quickly.
 From early on you'll know what it's like to be a teacher, as you will be in front of a classroom from November onwards!
-During an excursion to Spain you will be able to use your newly-improved language skills.
+During a short stay in Spain you will be able to use your newly-improved language skills.

-Learning the Spanish language is one thing, but what do you know about Spanish culture and history?
-This course delivers subjects such as Spanish politics, geography, economy, society and art.
+Learning the Spanish language is one thing, but what do you really know about Spanish culture and history?
+This subject covers issues such as Spanish politics, geography, economics, society and art.

 By now, you've found out what kind of teacher you want to be and which school type suits you.
 You teach one day a week and study teaching methodology.
 By the end of year 2, you choose at which Dutch school type you want to teach.

-In your second year you also deepen your knowledge about Spanish language, culture and education by spending a few months in Spain or South America.
-While being there you will do an internship at a Spanish speaking secondary school.
+In your second year you also deepen your knowledge about Spanish language, culture and education by staying in Spain or South America.

 From year 3, you spend two days a week in front of the classroom.
 You learn about language learning in practice and how you can help your students master the Spanish language.